 So while research has shown that about two-thirds of women would get rid of their period if they could do so safely, tampon makers may not need to cower in fear yet [source: Saul].
 There are some women who will always want the monthly assurance that they're not pregnant.
 And, as we mentioned in the introduction, there are people who think that playing God with a woman's natural hormonal balance is tinkering with the very meaning of what it is to be a woman.

-For more on topics related to women's health, see the links on the next page.
+For more on topics related to women's health, see the links below.

 - "Birth control pill FAQ: Benefits, risks and choices."
 Mayo Clinic.
 May 22, 2007.
 (Jan.
 12, 2009)http://www.mayoclinic.com/health/birth-control-pill/WO00098

 - Clark-Flory, Tracy.
 "The end of menstruation."
 Salon.
 Feb.
 4, 2008.
 (Jan.
 12, 2009)http://www.salon.com/mwt/feature/2008/02/04/menstruation/index1.html

 - Fried, Jennifer.
 "Off the rag."
 Salon.
 Nov.
 25, 2003.
 (Jan.
 12, 2009)http://archive.salon.com/mwt/feature/2003/11/25/periods/index.html

 - Friedman, Ann.
 "Like a Natural Woman."
 Ms. Fall 2008.